cursey/reframework-book/src/api_cs/general/README.md

 # Warning
 This is a work in progress and may not be accurate or complete.
-The C# API has not yet been released.
+The C# API is still maturing.

 # REFramework.NET

 REFramework provides a C# scripting API (REFramework.NET) that allows developers to create powerful mods and plugins for games using the RE Engine.
 The C# API targets the .NET 10.0 runtime and supports the x64 architecture.

+## Download

+REFramework.NET can be downloaded from the `csharp-api.zip` files [here](https://github.com/praydog/REFramework-nightly/releases).

 ## Features